voscarmv/app_critic/README.md

 ### Install

-To test Stackbot locally, clone the repository, navigate to it's containing directory, and run:
+To test AppCritic locally, clone the repository, navigate to it's containing directory, and run:

 ```
 $ bundle install
-$ ruby db:migrate
+$ rails db:migrate
 ```

 This should install all ruby gems.
-Make sure you also have a proper `application.yml` file with your [Cloudinary]() credentials.
+Make sure you also have a proper `application.yml` file with your [Cloudinary](https://cloudinary.com/documentation/rails_integration) credentials.
 Example:

 ```
 ---